 Welcome & introduction by Teresa Welsh, Senior Reporter, Devex

 Fireside chat: How COVID-19 has impacted malnutrition in children

 • Patralekha Chatterjee, award-winning Delhi-based journalist-columnist, author and consultant to international agencies

-• Mamta Carroll, Senior Vice President and Regional Director – Asia, Smile TrainModerator:• Teresa Welsh, Senior Reporter, Devex
+• Mamta Carroll, Senior Vice President and Regional Director – South Asia, Smile TrainModerator:• Teresa Welsh, Senior Reporter, Devex

 Panel discussion: Reaching all children and mothers with nutrition services

 • Grainne Moloney, Senior Nutrition Advisor, Early Childhood Nutrition, UNICEF

 • Dr. Meera Shekar, Global Lead, Nutrition and Population, the World Bank